The reactor antineutrino anomaly and low energy threshold neutrino experiments: Perspectives for Coherent neutrino nucleus scattering in reactor experiments

 In this section we will study four different proposals that plan to use a reactor as their antineutrino source.
 They are the TEXONO, MINER, RED100, and CONNIE experiments, that we describe briefly in what follows.

 \begin{itemize} \item The TEXONO Collaboration has proposed the use of high purity Germanium-based detectors, with a threshold energy of $T_{thres}\sim 100$~eV~\cite{Wong:2008vk,Soma:2014zgm}.
 The Collaboration expects to develop a modular detector and reach $1$~kg mass for the target.
 The reactor flux would come from the Kuo-Sheng nuclear power plant and the detector would be located $28$~m away from the reactor.
 For a quenching factor $Q_f=0.25$ the expected number of events would be $4000$~kg~$^{-1}$~year$^{-1}$~\cite{Wong:2008vk}. \item The MINER Collaboration will use a detector made of $^{72}$~Ge and $^{28}$~Si with a $2:1$ proportion and with a threshold energy, $T_{thres}\sim 10$~eV.
 A TRIGA-type pool reactor will deliver an antineutrino flux with a fuel average proportion of ($^{235}$~U:$^{238}$~U:$^{239}$~Pu:$^{241}$~Pu) given by~\cite{Dutta:2015vwa} ($0.967$:$0.013$:$0.02$:$0.001$).
 With this special type of reactor, the detector can be located at a distance of $1-3$~m from the source.
 An event rate of $5-20$~kg~$^{-1}$~day$^{-1}$ is forecast for this configuration~\cite{Agnolet:2016zir}.
 In our simulations we will consider a $20$~kg $^{72}$~Ge detector with one year of data taking at an event rate of $5$~events~kg~$^{-1}$~day$^{-1}$. \item The Kalinin power plant has also a program to detect CENNS.
 At least two different options appear in the literature.
 One is a germanium detector, $\nu$GeN~\cite{Belov:2015ufh}, while the other one considers the use of liquid Xenon, RED100~\cite{Akimov:2012aya}.
 We focus in the Xenon case as this material has been of interest for different experimental groups~\cite{Baxter:2017ozv} and it is a different target with an energy threshold of $T_{thres}\sim 0.5$~keV~\cite{Santos:2011ju}.
-The expected distance to the Kalinin reactor is about $15$~m and they expect to detect $433$ events per day.
+The expected distance to the Kalinin reactor is about $19$~m and they expect to detect $1020$ events per day~\cite{Akimov:2017hee}.
 The expected fiducial mass is $100$~kg~\cite{Akimov:2012aya}.
-As in the previous proposals, we consider one year of data taking. \item The CONNIE Collaboration~\cite{Aguilar-Arevalo:2016qen} is currently working at the Angra-2 reactor using Charged-Coupled Devices (CCD's) as a detector, at $30$~m from the reactor.
-The CCDs have an energy threshold of $50$~eV.
-Although the expected events should be few, due to the CCD's low mass, the high resolution of the detectors may help to the detection of the CENNS.
-In this work we will consider as a benchmark $100$ events. \end{itemize}
+As in the previous proposals, we consider one year of data taking.